WHO IS EARTHTONE LESBIAN?

 – “WOLF WHISTLE”

 “I hold my wounds on my body with the insertion of ink (tattoos); I let them go through the expulsion of ink (poetry).
 Expulsion—writing—does not heal me and I don’t pretend that it does.
 With my poetry, I create a space for others to feel seen, understood, and less alone when sitting face-to-face with their traumas.

 I have a passion for healing because I want to bring folks release and relief.
 I also have a personal passion for healing because I intend to leave my trauma behind.
 I will not hand off my pain onto others the way it was handed to me.
 This is where the intersection lies.
-I have been molested.
-I am a survivor.
+I have been abused.
+But I am a survivor.
 I am a warrior.
 I will not become my traumas.
 I will not take up the mantle of my abusers.
 I will break the cycle.”

 WORDS/SYMBOLS THAT DESCRIBE YOUR AESTHETIC…

 – “DeAD-NAMED DOMAIN”